Infant Nutrition –Your Baby’s First Foods

 * Note: Each child experiences different rates of development.

 Baby’s First Foods

-Rice cereal is often recommended as a first food because it is hypoallergenic and easily digested.
-However, new research shows meats, fruits and vegetables can be introduced as a first complementary (to breast milk and formula) food.
+It used to be recommended to start with rice cereal because it is hypoallergenic and easily digested.
+However, now we know fortified grains, meats, and vegetables can be introduced as a first complementary (to breast milk and formula) food depending on your preference.
 Dark meats are especially important because they are rich sources of iron (e.g., beef and dark meat poultry) and baby’s iron stores are low at this point.
 However, iron can also come from other plant-based sources such as iron-fortified baby cereal, beans, broccoli, potatoes, and tofu – yet, vegetarian sources of iron are not as readily absorbed as animal sources of iron.

 Tips for Feeding the First Foods

 - Feed baby when they are in a playful and alert mood (not tired or overly hungry).

 - Use a small soft metal spoon (i.e., no sharp edges) or other eco-friendly material with a shallow bowl in it.

 - Only feed while the baby is still interested.